tytsxai/telegram-ui-builder/README.md

 - **GitHub Codespaces**: Launch a codespace from the repository page to develop in a fully configured cloud environment.

 ## Deployment
 Run `npm run build`, then deploy the generated `dist/` folder to any static host (e.g., Vercel, Netlify, Cloudflare Pages) or serve it with your preferred Node/edge runtime.
 Ensure the environment variables for Supabase are configured in your hosting platform.
+This is an SPA; configure a rewrite so `/auth` and `/share/:token` route back to `index.html` (see `docs/ops-runbook.md`).
+Bundled rewrites: `public/_redirects` (Netlify/Cloudflare Pages), `netlify.toml`, and `vercel.json`.

 ## 质量门禁与运维
 - CI gates: lint → unit tests → build → Playwright e2e (see `.github/workflows/ci.yml`; provide Supabase test env or mock for e2e).